-The authorisation of applications under the Regulation of Investigatory Powers (Directed Surveillance); or under the Covert Human Intelligence Sources Order 2010 (2010/521 can be authorised by a Director named in Schedule 1.
+The authorisation of applications under the Regulation of Investigatory Powers (Directed Surveillance); or under the Covert Human Intelligence Sources Order 2010 (2010/521 can be authorised by one of the Directors named in Schedule 1.

-Under the IPA 2016 approval for access to and obtaining of communications data is granted only by the Office for Communications Data Authorisations (OCDA)
+Under the IPA 2016 approval for access to and obtaining of communications data is granted only by the Office for Communications Data Authorisations (OCDA).